 Slade Letter 47 — Most Recent

 Six years.
 Forty-seven letters.
 Nine days between each.
-And Slade's final word is not a verdict but an invitation.
 The critic who spent his career judging has learned to ask a different question.

 Connected To